gatech-csl/jes/working-on-jes/launching-jes.md

 It will look for `python`, `images`, `help`, and `javadoc` subdirectories, so the easiest thing to do is use the `jes` directory.

+## JES Config File (jes.configfile)

+This property will *eventually* be used as the location of the JESConfig.txt file.
+It's not implemented yet, though!

+This file isn't really human-editable, so you should store it somewhere "behind the scenes" in the user's home directory

+## Options for JESstartup

+There are a couple of options you can pass to the JESstartup class.
+These do require all the above properties to be set.
+Pass `--properties`, and it will print all the system properties and exit.
+Pass `--shell`, and it will open a Python interactive prompt in your console, instead of starting JES.

+Both of these options can be passed to `jes.sh` and `JES.bat`.